kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-41-expose-multiple-workloads.md

 Learn how to expose multiple workloads on different paths by defining a Service at the root level and by defining Services on each path separately.

 > [!WARNING]
->  Exposing a workload to the outside world is always a potential security vulnerability, so tread carefully.
+>  Exposing a workload to the outside world is always a potential security vulnerability, so be careful.
 In a production environment, remember to secure the workload you expose with [JWT](../../01-50-expose-and-secure-a-workload/v2alpha1/01-52-expose-and-secure-workload-jwt.md).

 ## Prerequisites